Email Marketing For Beginners - How To Use It And What To Avoid

 In the early days of the Internet, when websites were accessed via a buzzing, squealing dial-up connection, email marketing involved plonking a subscription form on a website and then repeatedly spamming the email addresses on your list until the reader either bought something or unsubscribed (which in those days was difficult).

-Now (unsurprisingly) people are a little more cautious when giving out their email address.
+Now (unsurprisingly) people are a little more cautious when giving out their email address, so you’re going to have to work hard to get it, and be a little less ruthless once you have it.

-A lead magnet is a juicy free chunk of goodness (like the List Booster workbook you can find in the Vault) that you give your reader in exchange for their email address.
+A lead magnet is a juicy free chunk of goodness that you give your reader in exchange for their email address.

 Your lead magnet is like your first date.
 Sure you both had a great time, but unless you take the initiative, reach out and make contact, your relationship’s going to fizzle out quicker than a damp sparkler.